Minimal generation of transitive permutation groups: Minimally transitive groups of degree

+We begin our work towards the proof of Theorem \ref{TransTheorem} with a discussion of minimally transitive permutation groups.
+As mentioned in Section 1, we use these groups to study minimal generator numbers in modules for permutation groups.
+Specifically, if $H\le G$ are finite groups, $V$ is a $G$-module, and $\widetilde{G}$ is a subgroup of $G$ acting transitively on the set $H\backslash G$ of right cosets of $H$ in $G$, then $V\uparrow^G_H\cong {V\uparrow^{\widetilde{G}}}_{\widetilde{G}\cap H}$, by Mackey's Theorem (see \cite[Proposition 6.20]{Mack}).
+Thus, when studying induced modules, one may often reduce to the case where $G$ acts minimally transitively on $H\backslash G$.

+Note also that the bounds we obtain in Theorem \ref{pmodlemma} and its corollaries are strong enough to prove Theorem \ref{TransTheorem} in most cases.
+Due to the nature of the bounds however, this is not the case when $|G:H|$ has the form $2^{m}3$.
+Thus, we have to work harder, and try to obtain some information about the structure of the minimally transitive groups of degree $2^{m}3$.
+Recall from Section 1 that our main result is as follows. \begin{Theorem2} Let $G$ be a minimally transitive permutation group of degree $n=2^m3$.
+Then one of the following holds:\begin{enumerate}[(i)] \item $G$ is soluble; or \item $G$ has a unique nonabelian chief factor, which is a direct product of copies of $L_{2}(p)$, where $p$ is a Mersenne prime. \end{enumerate}\end{Theorem2}

-We shall also require some observations on minimally transitive groups.
-Recall that a transitive permutation group $H$ is \emph{minimally transitive} if every proper subgroup of $H$ is intransitive.
-Thus, if $H$ is transitive and $A$ is a point stabiliser in $H$, then $H$ is minimally transitive if and only if $X\le H$, $AX=H$ implies that $X=H$. \begin{Lemma} Let $G$ be a transitive subgroup of $S_{n}$ ($n\ge 1$), let $1\neq M$ be a normal subgroup of $G$, and let $\Omega$ be the set of $M$-orbits.
-Then\begin{enumerate}[(i)] \item Either $M$ is transitive, or $\Omega$ forms a system of blocks for $G$.
-In particular, the size of an $M$-orbit divides $n$. \item $|\Omega|=|G:AM|$, where $A$ is a point stabiliser in $G$. \item If $G$ is minimally transitive, then $G^{\Omega}$ acts minimally transitively on $\Omega$.\end{enumerate}\end{Lemma} \begin{proof} Part (i) is clear, so we prove (ii): if $M$ is transitive, then $AM=G$, so $|\Omega|=1=|G:AM|$.
-Otherwise, part (i) implies that the size of each $M$-orbit is $|M:M\cap A|=|AM:A|$, so the number of $M$-orbits is $n/|AM:A|=|G:AM|$.
-Part (ii) follows.
-Finally, part (iii) is Theorem 2.4 in \cite{Luc4}.\end{proof}
+We begin preparations towards the proof of Theorem \ref{MinTransTheorem1} with some easy observations on minimally transitive groups. \begin{Lemma} Let $G$ be a transitive subgroup of $S_{n}$, let $A$ be a point stabiliser in $G$, let $1\neq L$ be a normal subgroup of $G$, and let $\Omega=\{\Delta_1,\hdots,\Delta_{\chi}\}$ be the set of $L$-orbits.
+Then\begin{enumerate}[(i)] \item Either $L$ is transitive, or $\Omega$ forms a system of blocks for $G$.
+In particular, the size of an $L$-orbit divides $n$. \item $(L,\Delta_1)$ is permutation isomorphic to $(L,\Delta_j)$, for all $j$. \item $|\Omega|=|G:AL|$. \item $G$ is minimally transitive if and only if the only subgroup $X\le G$ satisfying $AX=G$ is $X=G$. \item If $G$ is minimally transitive, then $G^{\Omega}$ is minimally transitively. \item If $n=p^{a}$ for a prime $p$ and $G$ is minimally transitive, then $G$ is a $p$-group. \end{enumerate}\end{Lemma} \begin{proof} Parts (i), (ii) and (iii) are clear.
+Also, a subgroup $X$ of $G$ is transitive if and only if $AX=G$.
+Hence, Part (iv) follows.